 This lecture will discuss a form of unconditional cash transfers often called "universal basic income" (UBI).
 UBI can be thought of as a form of "negative income tax," often with a zero tax rate.
 Evidence on the incentive effects of UBI in many contexts will be presented.
-Baseline results from Give Directly's UBI experiment in Kenya will also be presented.
 The idea of a negative income tax was supported by a wide range of economists because of its efficiency properties — including James Tobin and Milton Friedman — which makes it surprising that UBI has been so controversial.
 This lecture will try to resolve this controversy by introducing the notion of "Universal Basic Opportunity."

 ALAN KRUEGER is the Bendheim Professor of Economics and Public Affairs at Princeton University and has done extensive research on income distribution, social insurance, labor market regulation and labor demand.
 His latest book, “Rockonomics: A Backstage Tour of What the Music Industry Can Teach Us About Economics and Life,” will be published in June.
 He served as Chairman of President Barack Obama's Council of Economic Advisers, and joined the Give Directly research team in 2016.